-Giovanni Formisano Is a native of Torre del Greco (Naples) Italy.
+Giovanni Formisano is a native of Torre del Greco (Naples) Italy.
 Mr. Formisano began his vocal training in the USA and was quickly recognized for his sense of legato and for specializing in the Classical Neapolitan repertoire.
 Winner of the “Talents of the World” voice competition in Boston, Mr. Formisano was featured in a tribute concert in honor of world renowned baritone Dimitri Hvorostovsky at Carnegie Hall, alongside the world recognized mezzo soprano Nino Surguladze, and many others.
-His most recent roles and concerts include the Solo Tenor in the Giuseppe Verdi’s Requiem with the Paul Madore Chorale; the role of Alfredo in Verdi’s La Traviata with Opera Providence; the Young Gypsy in Rachmaninoff’s Aleko with the Commonwealth Lyric Theater; Camille in Lehar's The Merry Widow with Opera Providence, and Rodolfo in Puccini's La Boheme with Boston Opera Collaborative.
+In addition to his appearance last season with the Salem Philharmonic, Mr. Formisano’s most recent roles and concerts include the Solo Tenor in Giuseppe Verdi’s Requiem with the Paul Madore Chorale; the role of Alfredo in Verdi’s La Traviata with Opera Providence; the Young Gypsy in Rachmaninoff’s Aleko with the Commonwealth Lyric Theater; Camille in Lehar's The Merry Widow with Opera Providence, and Rodolfo in Puccini's La Boheme with Boston Opera Collaborative.
 Mr. Formisano has also been the tenor soloist in Beethoven’s 9th Symphony at Amherst College, and sung major roles with Center City Opera in Philadelphia, Opera del West, Commonwealth Opera, Connecticut Grand Opera, Cape Cod Opera, Lowell House Opera, and the Longy School of Music.
 In addition Mr. Formisano has participated in major musical programs such as the Key West Symphony program directed by Donna Roll and the well known New York Summer Opera Scenes directed by Joshua Greene (assistant director of the Metropolitan Opera).